osohq/oso/new-docs/content/any/getting-started/ui/index.md

 Elements."
 In this guide we'll explain how you can use oso to implement these kinds of features in your app.

-> Note: we don't currently provide a version of oso that runs in the
+{{< callout "Note" "blue" >}}
-> browser.
-This guide covers how to query for information in the backend
+We don't currently provide a version of oso that runs in the browser.
+This guide covers how to query for information in the backend that can be sent to your frontend service.
-> that can be sent to your frontend service.
+{{< /callout >}}

 ### Getting a user's allowed actions